RebornRefly/AnimeVault/README.md

 # AnimeVault
-Auto rename your anime files and get information from TMDB for your Emby server
+Auto rename your anime files and get information from TMDB